goschtl/zope/zopetoolkit/doc/source/process/buildbots.rst

     <STATUS>: <SUBJECT OF TEST>

     OK: Zope 2.12 on Linux 64-bit with Python 2.4
-    FAILURE: Zope 2.6 on Windows XP 32-bit with Python 2.5
+    FAILED: Zope 2.6 on Windows XP 32-bit with Python 2.5
     UNKNOWN: zope.interface on Linux 64-bit